yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/08-visibility/README.md

 group.append(circleElement)
 ```

 Observe the animation of the red edges, which flicker when they reach the right or left border of the viewport.
-To prevent this, we have to implement `isVisible`.
+To prevent this, we have to override the [isVisible](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#isVisible) method.
 The blue edges use an adjusted style and leave/enter the viewport smoothly.

 ```
 protected isVisible(